Texas License or Florida License: Tough Decision

 - If you have money, go to the Florida license first.
 Florida license takes a little bit longer time than Texas.
 But, it is situated right on the coast.
 So, if a hurricane comes there is a lot of damage and you have more chances to get claims.

-- However, Texas license also has a lot of work so far.
-Including auto, hale and other disasters claims as well.
+- However, the Texas license also has a lot of work so far.
+Including auto, hale, and other disaster claims as well.

 - But most importantly, you should get the license of the state first where you live in.

-- It costs more to get the Florida license than Texas.
+- It costs more to get a Florida license than Texas.
 If you have money then you should go for the Florida license first, because there are only three payments that you have to do for the license.
+(1) License (2) Fingerprint and (3) Appointment

-- The appointment is kind of a business approval that you need to work in the state of Florida and it is the only state that requires an appointment.
-It is for about 100$ or something.
+- The appointment is a kind of business approval that you need to work in the state of Florida and it is the only state that requires an appointment.
+It is for approximately $100

-- If you get Texas license, get Mississippi license also which is of 100$.
+- If you get a Texas license, get a Mississippi license also which is $100

 Once you start making money in the industry, you can go back and get all the other state licenses also, so you can have more and better claim opportunities to get.

-NOTE: If you have the money, go for Florida license.
-If you don’t have, go for Texas license.
+NOTE: If you have the money, go for a Florida license.
+If you don’t have one, go for a Texas license.

 Why don’t you get Georgia license?
 That’s also a good option for you to start!
 Also, its pass rate is 24% better than in Texas.

-Get your license and start working in your dream career!
+Get your license and start working in your dream career as an Insurance Adjuster!

-If you want to know more, click the video link below:
+If you want to know more about Texas and Florida, click the video link below: